beaker-project/beaker-dev-docs/guide/index.rst

 -  the `development mailing
    list <https://lists.fedorahosted.org/mailman/listinfo/beaker-devel>`_
--  the #beaker IRC channel on FreeNode (most active during Australian east coast business hours, as that's where most of the current developers are based, but you may still find a few folks kicking around in European and US time zones)
+-  the #beaker IRC channel on FreeNode (most active during central European business hours, as that's where most of the current developers are based, but you may still find a few folks kicking around in US time zones)

 This document focuses on the mechanics of contributing to Beaker.
 For some ideas on possible changes that may be of interest, consult the